alexsiracusa/DB-MQP/database/installation_instructions/ORACLE.md

 ## Step 4 - Run the Docker Container
-Run a container using the image from step 3 with the following command:
+Run a container using the image from step 3 with the command below.

-`docker run -d --name oracle19.3 -e ORACLE_PWD=password -p 1521:1521 oracle/database:19.3.0-ee `
+`docker run -d --name oracle19c -e ORACLE_PWD=password -p 1521:1521 oracle/database:19.3.0-ee `

 The flags in the command do the following:
 - `-d` makes the process run in the background.